madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 terminal because I'm paranoid like that (the `Arbitrary`{.haskell} instance could also be buggy 🙃).

-At this point, we can be reasonably sure that these implementations work (at least for insertion and deletion).
+At this point, we can be reasonably sure that these implementations work (for insertion and deletion).

 # Conclusion